-where $\eta_1, \eta_2 > 0$ are constants depending on $(\gamma, c, h, q)$. \end{theorem} This result quantifies the trade-off inherent in $\tilde m$: smaller $\tilde m$ increases the pseudocount bias term $1 / \tilde m$ but decreases the learner degradation term $\tilde m / m$.
-Balancing these two terms suggests that the optimal choice of $\tilde m$ is on the order of $\sqrt{m}$.
-This leads us to conjecture that the same statement holds for BONuS itself. \begin{conjecture} Let $\tilde m_{\textnormal{opt}}$ be the choice of $\tilde m$ that maximizes the power of BONuS in the case of point mass prior for a fixed value of $m$.
-Then, $\tilde m_{\textnormal{opt}} = \Theta(\sqrt{m})$. \end{conjecture} In Appendix~\ref{sec:small-tilde-m-subspace-prior}, we prove an analogous result for the subspace prior (Theorem~\ref{thm:subspace-small-m}) and make an analogous conjecture (Conjecture~\ref{conj:optimal-tilde-m-subspace}).
-Having observed the $\sqrt{m}$ scaling for the optimal value of $\tilde m$ in two settings suggests that such a result might apply in a wider range of settings.
-Inspecting our proofs of Theorems~\ref{thm:point-mass-small-m} and~\ref{thm:subspace-small-m} suggests that this relationship occurs any time the FDP estimator is asymptotically Lipschitz in $\pi_{\aug}$.
+where $\eta_1, \eta_2 > 0$ are constants depending on $(\gamma, c, h, q)$. \end{theorem} This result quantifies the trade-off in $\tilde m$: the ``cost'' of the pseudocount bias resulting from decreasing $\tilde m$ is $\asymp 1/\tilde m$ and the ``cost'' of the degraded learning performance resulting from increasing $\tilde m$ is $\asymp \tilde m / m$.
+Balancing these two terms implies that the optimal $\tilde m$ is on the order of $\sqrt{m}$.
+We conjecture that the same statement holds for BONuS itself. \begin{conjecture} Let $\tilde m_{\textnormal{opt}}$ be the choice of $\tilde m$ that maximizes the power of BONuS in the case of point mass prior for a fixed value of $m$.
+Then, $\tilde m_{\textnormal{opt}} \asymp \sqrt{m}$. \end{conjecture} In Appendix~\ref{sec:small-tilde-m-subspace-prior}, we prove an analogous result for the subspace prior (Theorem~\ref{thm:subspace-small-m}) and make an analogous conjecture (Conjecture~\ref{conj:optimal-tilde-m-subspace}).
+Having observed the $\sqrt{m}$ scaling for $\tilde m_{\textnormal{opt}}$ in two settings suggests that such a result might apply in a wider range of settings.

-\begin{remark}[Optimal $\tilde{m}$ in previous literature.]
-In the BONuS paper \citep{Yang2021} and the conformal literature \citep{Mary2021a, Marandon2024}, the recommended choice of $\tilde m$ is $\tilde m \approx {m} / ({q |\hat{\mathcal R}|})$.
-This recommendation stems from an equivalent interpretation of BONuS as BH applied to conformal $p$-values \cite[Proposition 8]{Lee2024}.
-Then, ${m} / ({q|\hat{\mathcal R}|})$ can be seen as the smallest value of $\tilde m$ yielding conformal $p$-values with sufficient granularity to pass the BH threshold.
-This heuristic is difficult to apply in practice, however, as $|\hat{\mathcal R}|$ is usually unknown in advance.
-Furthermore, it does not account for the fact that $|\hat{\mathcal R}|$ is itself a function of $\tilde m$ (see Theorems \ref{thm:power-point-mass}, \ref{thm:power-one-dimensional}, \ref{thm:point-mass-small-m}, and \ref{thm:subspace-small-m}).
-This creates a complex relationship between $|\hat{\mathcal R}|$ and $\tilde m$ that our theory helps to clarify, resulting in a novel and perhaps surprising recommendation to choose $\tilde m = \Theta(\sqrt{m})$.